 Once again, we’re reminded of the strange prescience of this Italian designer.
 And of how, when the pandemic struck, many of his contemporaries were sent scrabbling backwards, in search of styles that would help accommodate people as they spent more time than ever at home.

 For Binfaré, it was a confirmation of sorts.
 That all of his pursuits over the last three decades had been worth it.
 The right focus amid a plethora of moving targets.

 Indeed, as far back as 2016 he had said that the sofa will be less and less a piece of furniture and more and more a place.
 It will be the centre of affective life and sacredness.
 It will be the space where we preserve and regenerate the culture of the body and the memory of our humanity.

 And in a way, it was.
 It’s impossible to imagine the pandemic without a soft spot to retreat to.
 Better still is to think of a future in which that foundation can change and adapt, always meeting the challenges of the time.
 And for us, that’s really the essence of Binfare’s designs.
 Shapeshifters capable of seeing you through every season of life.
 In comfort, style, and no small degree of luxury.

 DISCOVER FRANCESCO BINFARÉ DESIGNS ONLINE AND IN-STORE AT CHAPLINS

 Grande Soffice SofaGrande Soffice represents the pinnacle of Edra's investigations into comfort and style.
 Everything about it has been designed to evoke a sense of indulgent wellbeing, from the casual design language to the high-tech smart cushions.
-Designer Francesco Binfare said it based when he described it as an architecture within itself, "a primordial, sophisticated nest."
+Designer Francesco Binfare said it best when he described it as an architecture within itself, "a primordial, sophisticated nest."

 Contact for pricing